Ewa riro is a hearty and flavorful traditional Nigerian stewed beans recipe made in one pot. Learn how to make it in about an hour!

 If you're trying to learn how to make Nigerian recipes or just looking for a filling and flavorful one pot beans recipe, you're in the right spot.
 You'll love this protein filled recipe for ewa riro on stovetop.
 The ingredient list is simple but everything combines for an unforgettable Yoruba delicacy you can enjoy for any meal of the day.
 Let's get into it!

 If you enjoy ewa riro, you'll also love these classic Nigerian recipes like jollof rice or yaji seasoning.
-Try my zobo drink, too!
+Ewa riro is a favorite on the Nigerian side of my family and Soul Food style black eyed peas are the top pick on my Black American.

 What You'll Need for this Recipe